 - Empirical studies of platformization, including the gradual process of establishing a platform

-- How technical and organizational structures and governance regimes shape and are shaped by thespecific public sector context
+- How technical and organizational structures and governance regimes shape and are shaped by specific public interests concerns

 - The role of the citizens not as mere service recipients but as contributors and co-creators

-- Develop process theory on “platformization” that describes key steps and core challenges in the building of platforms and surrounding eco-system
+- Process theory on “platformization” that describes key steps and core challenges in the building of platforms for public interests and surrounding eco-systems

-- Develop theory on the interdependencies between architectural (technical) design, organizational forms, and governance regimes
+- Theorising on the interdependencies between architectural (technical) design, organizational forms, and governance regimes

 Plan for publications